ManonAntigoneDauguet/FormationFS_projet6/README.md

 To test application before production, the database is cleared and repopulated, at each run, with the data.sql file.
 On the application, Postman, or SWAGGER documenation, try login with email 'scar@mdd.com' and password 'Password!123'

+In test environment, we use a copy of these mocked data in data-test.sql.
+This one will be conserved in production.

 ## Front